jonseymour/12coins/README.md

 weight of l and k since l and k, when they appear, always appear on the same side of a weighing and are never split across pans.

+Another invalid solution is p(0)+q(1)+r(2).
+Again, examining the sum of like terms, we see such a solution has 9T+4J+4L+4R+3U which again does not provide sufficient discrimination between the pair d and e.

+	(j,k,d,a) (l,f,g,e)
+	(k,l,j,f) (g,h,i,b)
+	(l,j,h,d) (k,i,e,c)

-It turns out that of the 125 possible ways to construct a triple from p,q,r,s,t only 22 of these produce valid solutions to the 12 coins problem because of issues of this kind.
+It turns out that of the 125 possible ways to construct a triple from p,q,r,s,t only 22 of these produce distinct and valid solutions to the 12 coins problem because of issues of this kind.
+Of these 22 solutions, 17 are permutatons of the solutions identified above.

 Labeling a solution
 --------------------